rondoll/SC2ReplayTools/README.markdown

 The status of this project is early development.

-Developed by Henrik Neckfors @ 2011
+Developed by Henrik Neckfors @ Purple Scout AB

 HowTo
 -----